Kilimanjaro International Airport is the main gateway for climbers.

 Flights are available year-round.
 Prices peak during climbing seasons (Jan-Mar, Jun-Oct) and major holidays.
 Booking 6+ months ahead is advised for better rates.
 Dollar Flight Club and Skyscanner are resources.

 JRO has fundamental facilities.
-Transfers from the airport to your city or places to stay are typically arranged via your travel company.
+Transfers transportation from the airport to your city or accommodation are typically arranged by your travel company.
 This is the most common and recommended approach.

 Departure taxes are usually included in your airfare.
-Plan your airport arrival time carefully.
+Plan your airport entry time carefully.

 Exit Fees: Departure taxes for international flights from Tanzania are typically included in airfare.
-Timing: Arrive ARRIVE 3 hours early for international flights (JRO) and 1.5-2 hours before domestic flights (JRO/ARK).
+Timing: Arrive ARRIVE 3 hours early for international flights (JRO) and A single.5-TWO hours before domestic flights (JRO/ARK).
 Procedures: Standard check-in, security screening, and passport control.

-JRO possesses basic facilities for departing travelers.
-This includes small shops for souvenirs, duty-free, plus few food options.
-Wi-Fi availability differs and could be slow.
+JRO has fundamental facilities for departing travelers.
+This covers small shops for souvenirs, duty-free, plus few food options.
+Wi-Fi availability varies and can be slow.

 Mount Kilimanjaro is an inland destination.
 Arriving by sea mainly are about coastal areas like Dar es Salaam or Zanzibar.